cedricwhitney/NUP-annotator/README.md

 ## Available Commands

 - `make setup` - First-time setup of virtual environment and dependencies
-- `make create-project` - Create/update the Label Studio project structure
+- `make create-project` - Create/update the Label Studio project structure (will prompt for API key if needed)
 - `make run` - Start Label Studio and access the project
 - `make convert` - Convert CSV files to JSON format for import
 - `make test-converter` - Run tests for the CSV converter